pswens/ControlsAssessmentSpecifications/docs/source/Controls1.md

 ### Procedural Review

-Manual review/rating of the inventory procedures, to include adding and removing assets, and the time allowable or expected, after acquisition or disposal of assets.
+Manual review/rating of the inventory procedures, to include adding and removing assets, and the time allowable or expected, after the acquisition or disposal of assets.

 -------------------------------------------------------------------